osmedeus/documentation/src/workflow/customize-your-own-workflow.md

 After the installation process is finished, your workflow will be stored at `~/osmedeus-base/workflow`.

-## Tweaking commands or threads of the tools depend on your machine specification
+## Tweaking commands or threads of the tool depend on your machine specification

 You can start tweaking the workflow right away by edit any command in module file at `~/osmedeus-base/workflow/general/` folder

 ## Fork another one from community workflow